SuperOfficeDocs/superoffice-docs/docs/api/diary/recurrence/create-recurring-appointment-entity.md

 ---
 # Mandatory fields.
-title: create_recurring_appointment       # (Required) Very important for SEO.
+title: create_recurring_appointment_entity       # (Required) Very important for SEO.
-description: How to create a recurring appointment # (Required) Important for SEO.
+description: How to create a recurring appointment using entities # (Required) Important for SEO.
 author: {github-id}             # Your GitHub alias. so.date: 05.11.2016
 keywords: diary,entity